cer-hunter/sideprojects/README.md

 airport_codes.c -  An academic project to demonstrate understanding of pointers and linked lists in C, using the example of airport codes in a list

-main.cpp - the main file for a personal project of mine in C++.
-It is a working 2 player text-based Connect 4 game which I built as anintroductory program to C++
+connect4.cpp - my first simple personal project in C++.
+It is a working 2 player text-based Connect 4 game which I built as an introductory program to C++ to aquaint myself with the syntax.